Crypto License in Portugal

 The Central Bank is the competent authority for the registration of crypto companies in Portugal and the verification of compliance with applicable legal and regulatory provisions governing the implementation of AML by the above-mentioned persons.

-- transfer services of virtual assets;
+- Services for the transfer of virtual assets;

 - The registration procedure of a Portuguese company;

-- Obtaining an IBCM license;
+- Obtaining an MBCM license;

 - Application for a license to exchange cryptocurrencies with the Bank of Portugal;